Matrixed-Link/balance-scraper/README.md

      docker-compose up --build
      ```

-  2. The application will be running and can be accessed at `http://localhost:9091`.
+  2. The application will be running and accessible at `http://localhost:9091`.

+## Monitoring

+Metrics are exposed at the `/metrics` endpoint for Prometheus scraping.
+Configure Prometheus to scrape metrics from `http://localhost:9091/metrics`.

 ## Docker Deployment

-The provided `Dockerfile` and `docker-compose.yml` facilitate easy deployment.
-The `docker-compose.yml` includes configuration for auto-restarting and external network monitoring.
-Use `docker-compose` commands to manage the deployment.
+The provided `Dockerfile` and `docker-compose.yml` support seamless deployment.
+The `docker-compose.yml` includes configurations for auto-restarting and volume management.
+Use `docker-compose` commands for deployment.

-## Monitoring

-Metrics are exposed at `/metrics` endpoint for Prometheus scraping.
-Configure Prometheus to scrape data from `http://localhost:9091/metrics`.

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-username/balance-scraper/issues) if you want to contribute.
+We welcome contributions, issues, and feature requests.
+Feel free to check the [issues page](https://github.com/Matrixed-Link/balance-scraper/issues) if you want to contribute.

 ## License